gstackio/gstack-bosh-environment/README.md

-and work with a BOSH v2 [environment](./docs/faq.md#what-do-you-mean-by-bosh-environment) along with any [deployments](./docs/faq.md#how-is-a-bosh-deployment-described), whose desired stated will be tracked in Git.
+and work with a BOSH v2 [environment](./docs/faq.md#what-do-you-mean-by-bosh-environment) along with any [deployments](./docs/faq.md#how-is-a-bosh-deployment-described), whose desired state will be tracked in Git.

 The GBE repository provides examples for deploying [Concourse](https://concourse.ci), [Cloud Foundry](https://cloudfoundry.org),